 You must meet only one of the requirements below:

 All U.S. citizens and U.S. permanent residents living abroad who are 64 or younger at the time of application are eligible to apply for coverage or;

-All legal residents of the U.S.(citizens and foreign nationals) who are age 64 or younger at the time of application are eligible if they apply from a state listed below or;
+All legal residents of the U.S.(citizens and foreign nationals) who are age 64 or younger at the time of application are eligible;

-An employee of a U.S. company, whereby the company is domiciled in a state listed below and the company pays the insurance premium, and;
+An employee of a U.S. company, whereby the company is domiciled in the U.S. and the company pays the insurance premium, and;

 Why would I want this insurance if the country I am going to offers me National Health Insurance?